Mumby Road railway station

 Mumby Road railway station was a station on the Great Northern Railway's Mablethorpe Loop line between Willoughby, Mablethorpe and Louth.
-It served the village of Bilsby, and was named after the nearby village of Mumby.
+It served the villages of Thurlby and Bilsby, and was named after the nearby village of Mumby.
 It opened in 1886 and closed in 1970.
 The station was immortalised in 1964 in the song "Slow Train" by Flanders and Swann.